hoonzis/presentations/slides/options-pricing.md

 ---
 ### What is the payoff of an option

-- When calculating the payoff we take into account the price of the option
+We have to take into account the price of the option

 	let legPayoff leg premium stockPrice =